 If you delcare P11d benefits in kind or choose to claim for expenses in this section of your self assessment tax return, then you should be aware that HMRC may adjust your tax code.
 That means you may see a change to your net pay on your payslip.

-Once you submit your tax return, HMRC sometimes makes the assumption that your tax will be the same for the upcoming tax year and choose to change your tax code (without your consent) so you pay more income tax throughout the year, in particular if you receive taxable benefits in kind.
+Once you submit your tax return, HMRC sometimes makes the assumption that your tax will be the same for the upcoming tax year and choose to change your tax code (without your consent).
+That means you could end up paying more income tax throughout the year, in particular, if you receive taxable benefits in kind and could be owed a tax refund.